Big Ocean: Post-debut activities

-A few months after their debut, the group released their second single "Blow" on June 1, in collaboration with Tiktok Korea.
+A few months after their debut, the group released their second single "Blow" on June 1, in collaboration with TikTok Korea.
 This single contained many English lyrics and was signed in American Sign Language.

 In June 2024, Big Ocean collaborated with the World Health Organization to produce videos promoting public understanding of hearing impairment.

-In July 2024, the Big Ocean fandom donated to Gallaudet University, a university in Washington, D.C. to honor the group's 100-day anniversary, in keeping with Korean traditions of celebrating a baby's survival after 100 days.
+In July 2024, the Big Ocean fandom donated to Gallaudet University, a Deaf and hard-of-hearing university in Washington, D.C., to honor the group's 100-day anniversary, in keeping with Korean traditions of celebrating a baby's survival after 100 days.

 On August 11, 2024, Big Ocean released their third single "Slow" featuring Young K of Day6.
 The song's lyrics deliver a message of support to the Paris 2024 Olympics and Paralympics athletes who represented South Korea.
 On August 22, Big Ocean attended and performed at the 6th Newsis Korean Wave Expo.
 During the ceremony, the group was honored with the "Special Hallyu Award" as an icon of hope.

-In September 2024, Big Ocean donated to Ji-seok's alma mater, Seoul Samsung School, fulfilling his dream to give back to students learning music.
-That same month, Big Ocean was featured as Billboards "K-pop Rookie of the Month."
+In September, Big Ocean donated to Ji-seok's alma mater, Seoul Samsung School, fulfilling his dream to give back to students learning music.
+That same month, Big Ocean was featured as Billboards "K-pop Rookie of the Month".